-- Juan de Fuca Strait.
-Principle ocean shipping routes serving southern British Columbia focus at the entrance to Juan de Fuca Strait.
-Vessels on these routes, except those with very deep draughts, should encounter no shallow water hazards as the offshore banks have relatively deep water over them. - La Pérouse Bank, in the NW approach to the strait, extends 35 miles west and 30 miles SW of Cape Beale and has depths of 37 to 100 m.
-Soquel Bank, off Pachena Point, has depths of 19.2 and 23.4 m.
-Swiftsure Bank off the entrance to the strait has depths of 34 m. - Navigation is simple in clear weather and coasts are well lighted but owing to the irregularity of currents and tidal streams every precaution should be taken in thick weather.
+- Navigation is simple in clear weather and coasts are well lighted but owing to the irregularity of currents and tidal streams every precaution should be taken in thick weather.
 The strait is subjected to frequent changes of weather common to these latitudes and in few parts of the world is more navigational vigilance needed than when entering Juan de Fuca Strait from the Pacific Ocean.
-A description of the climate of the west coast of Vancouver Island is in Chapter 5 and details of ocean currents, at the west entrance to Juan de Fuca Strait, are in Canadian Tide and Current Tables, Volumes 5 and 6. - An additional hazard during spring and summer months is the large number of fishing vessels that operate on La Pérouse Bank and in Juan de Fuca Strait.
-See Notices to Mariners 1 to 46 Annual Edition. - 145 A Traffic Separation Scheme and Vessel Traffic Services System have been established by the Canadian and United States Coast Guards for Juan de Fuca Strait.
-Details are in Radio Aids to Marine Navigation (Pacific and Western Arctic). - The Canadian Forces have a naval base at Esquimalt (48°26'N, 123°27'W) with several firing practice and exercise areas in its vicinity.
+A description of the climate of the west coast of Vancouver Island is in Chapter 5 and details of ocean currents, at the west entrance to Juan de Fuca Strait, are in Canadian Tide and Current Tables.
+Volumes 5 and 6. - 145 An additional hazard during spring and summer months is the large number of fishing vessels that operate on La Pérouse Bank and in Juan de Fuca Strait.
+See Notices to Mariners 1 to 46 Annual Edition. - A Traffic Separation Scheme and Vessel Traffic Services System have been established by the Canadian and United States Coast Guards for Juan de Fuca Strait.

+Details are in Radio Aids to Marine Navigation (Pacific and Western Arctic).

+- The Canadian Forces have a naval base at Esquimalt (48°26'N, 123°27'W) with several firing practice and exercise areas in its vicinity.
 Details concerning location and operations are given in Notices to Mariners 1 to 46 Annual Edition together with other important information for mariners approaching Canadian ports.
-The Annual Supplement of Temporary (T) and Preliminary (P) Notices and the summary of these notices printed quarterly in monthly Notices to Mariners, both published by the Canadian Coast Guard, should be consulted. - 147 Victoria to Vancouver.
+The Annual Supplement of Temporary (T) and Preliminary (P) Notices and the summary of these notices printed quarterly in monthly Notices to Mariners, both published by the Canadian Coast Guard, should be consulted. - 148 Victoria to Vancouver.
 The best route for medium and deep draught vessels is south of Trial and Discovery Islands, through the main channel of Haro Strait and north of Stuart and Skipjack Islands, then through Boundary Pass, west of Patos Island, into the Strait of Georgia.